 For more information on money laundering jurisdictions and tax havens, click here to read Investopedia’s article published by Julia Kagan.

 Our intelligence indicates that criminal syndicates from Israel, Cyprus, Malta, Estonia and Bulgaria are actively targeting Australians so be extra wary of companies and individuals from these countries.

-If you’ve been sent a quote, compare company information recorded on the quote with the information recorded on the company website; including any industry license numbers.
-In our case, you could compare our company name and ABN against the NSW Police Force, CAPI License record via the NSW Police Force website.
+If you’ve been sent a quote, compare company information recorded on the quote with the information recorded on the company website; including any industry licence numbers.
+In our case, you could compare our company name and ABN against the NSW Police Force CAPI License record via the NSW Police Force website.

-A copy of our NSW Police Force issued Investigations master license is available on our website at http://cybertrace.nl/accreditation/.
-However, be wary of any information provided in company websites.
-The most reliable source is from a reputable government website; but it’s crucial that you confirm the website is a genuine government site.
-We will provide more information on how to confirm this in next month’s (June 2020) blog, so watch this space.
+A copy of our NSW Police Force-issued Investigations Master Licence is available on our website at https://www.cybertrace.com.au/accreditation/.
+However, be wary of any information provided on company websites.
+The most reliable source is a reputable government website, but it’s crucial that you confirm the website is a genuine government site.

-As indicated in a recent ABC news article, banks don’t always pay attention to the receiving customer names for bank transfers.
+As indicated in a recent ABC news article, banks don’t always pay attention to the receiving customers’ names for bank transfers.
 This means scammers can fraudulently copy the company name of a legitimate company and add it to their own bank account details.
-This is why it’s very important to check the bank account name and numbers are actually for the stated company.
+This is why it’s very important to check that the bank account name and number are actually for the stated company.

 If you’ve been the victim of a scam, or if you’ve read this article too late and are already the victim of a secondary scam, contact us to discuss how we can help.
 Our investigators and analysts are experts in identifying scams.
 Speak with us about verifying a service provider to reduce the risk of being scammed.